mehdi-farsi/CPP_rss_reader/README.md

 ##Next Step:##

 - Multi-file
-- Improvment of the RSS2 version
+- Better compatibility with RSS2
-- GUI with Qt
+- GUI with Qt4